xozi/modbot/README.md

 * Admin only /reverse command that helps reverse past punishments for trial mods (security), also limit ban outside their range.
 Integrated rate limit for trial mods.
 (Only consider this if necessary)
 * Optimized checks for roles to avoid unecessary API pings (hopefully the cache does this)
 * Figure out efficient means of adding image evidence to profile punishments without storing the data if possible.
+* Make a case for quarantined status flag (need to use events for that)

 ### Depedencies